gardener/documentation/website/documentation/guides/applications/service-access/_index.md

 ### Type LoadBalancer

-The `LoadBalancer` type is the simplest approach, which is created by specifying type as `LoadBalancer`.
+The `LoadBalancer` type is the simplest approach, which is created by specifying the type as `LoadBalancer`.

 ```yaml
 apiVersion: apps/v1